 Project: “Children’s Grief and Healing: Caring Bears Book Series”

 Project: “Build a Bed”

-“No matter what projects are chosen to receive grant funding, they are all winners in our community,” Wahl said.
+“No matter what projects are chosen to receive grant funding, they are all winners in our community,” Impact 100 Director Linda Wahl said during the finalists announcement ceremony held at the Salvation Army, which was a 2019 grant recipient.
 “It is our hope, and it has happened many times in the past, that through Impact 100’s recognition, the community may see their value and step up to support their very important work.”